tumelo-maja/delicate-care/README.md

 5) Company history and vision (should have)
 Story:
-As a family member, I want to learn and understand the company's mission and values so I can feel confident about my expections of care for my loved one
+As a family member/potenital service user, I want to learn and understand the company's values and team expertise so I can feel confident about my expections of care for my loved one

 Acceptance Criteria:
 An about page clearly presents the company's vision and mission statements in an easy to read manner